joshuaebowling/node-web-scraper/book.md

 11 “I say to you, rise, pick up your bed, and go home.”
 11 A ti te digo, levántate, toma tu camilla y vete a tu casa.
 12 And he rose and immediately picked up his bed and went out before them all, so that they were all amazed and glorified God, saying, “We never saw anything like this!”
 12 Él se levantó, tomó su camilla en seguida y salió caminando a la vista de todos.
-Ellos se quedaron asombrados y comenzaron a alabar a Dios.
+Ellos se quedaron asombrados y comenzaron a alabar a Dios. ―Jamás habíamos visto cosa igual —decían.
 13 He went out again beside the sea, and all the crowd was coming to him, and he was teaching them.
 13 De nuevo salió Jesús a la orilla del lago.
 Toda la gente acudía a él, y él les enseñaba.
 14 And as he passed by, he saw Levi the son of Alphaeus sitting at the tax booth, and he said to him, “Follow me.”
 And he rose and followed him.
-14 Al pasar vio a Leví hijo de Alfeo, donde este cobraba impuestos.
+14 Al pasar vio a Leví hijo de Alfeo, donde este cobraba impuestos. ―Sígueme —le dijo Jesús.
 15 And as he reclined at table in his house, many tax collectors and sinners were reclining with Jesus and his disciples, for there were many who followed him.
 15 Sucedió que, estando Jesús a la mesa en casa de Leví, muchos recaudadores de impuestos y pecadores se sentaron con él y sus discípulos, pues ya eran muchos los que lo seguían.
 16 And the scribes of[a] the Pharisees, when they saw that he was eating with sinners and tax collectors, said to his disciples, “Why does he eat[b] with tax collectors and sinners?”
-16 Cuando los maestros de la ley que eran fariseos vieron con quién comía, les preguntaron a sus discípulos:
+16 Cuando los maestros de la ley que eran fariseos vieron con quién comía, les preguntaron a sus discípulos: ―¿Y este come con recaudadores de impuestos y con pecadores?
 17 And when Jesus heard it, he said to them, “Those who are well have no need of a physician, but those who are sick.
 I came not to call the righteous, but sinners.”
-17 Al oírlos, Jesús les contestó:
+17 Al oírlos, Jesús les contestó: ―No son los sanos los que necesitan médico, sino los enfermos.
+Y yo no he venido a llamar a justos, sino a pecadores.
 18 Now John's disciples and the Pharisees were fasting.
 And people came and said to him, “Why do John's disciples and the disciples of the Pharisees fast, but your disciples do not fast?”
-18 Al ver que los discípulos de Juan y los fariseos ayunaban, algunos se acercaron a Jesús y le preguntaron:
+18 Al ver que los discípulos de Juan y los fariseos ayunaban, algunos se acercaron a Jesús y le preguntaron: ―¿Cómo es que los discípulos de Juan y de los fariseos ayunan, pero los tuyos no?
 19 And Jesus said to them, “Can the wedding guests fast while the bridegroom is with them?
 As long as they have the bridegroom with them, they cannot fast.
-19 Jesús les contestó:
+19 Jesús les contestó: ―¿Acaso pueden ayunar los invitados del novio mientras él está con ellos?
+No pueden hacerlo mientras lo tienen con ellos.
 20 The days will come when the bridegroom is taken away from them, and then they will fast in that day.
 20 Pero llegará el día en que se les quitará el novio, y ese día sí ayunarán.
 21 No one sews a piece of unshrunk cloth on an old garment.
 If he does, the patch tears away from it, the new from the old, and a worse tear is made.